2014 EAST BAY RACEWAY PARK REGULAR SEASON AND WORLD STREET STOCK ADDENDUM

 NOTE:Check your part number.
 If it is not listed for a stock production automobile, it is not going to pass tech.
 NO high performance parts unless approved.

 a.
 Holley 4412 mandatory.
 MUST pass track tech gauges.

 b.
 No performance carburetors.
 NO Holley 4412HP carburetors will be allowed.
 NO AFTERMARKET METERING BLOCKS ALLOWED, stock 4412 metering blocks only.

 g.
 Choke and outside linkage may be removed

 h.
 Maximum 1.65″ height adapter plate (including gaskets).

-Stock OEM or stock replacement distributors ONLY.
+Stock OEM, stock replacement or stock appearing distributor with internal coil distributors ONLY.

 HEI or dual points with only one set of points operable.

 All stock distributors must have factory casting numbers on housing.
 Any stock replacement distributors must be approved by EBRP Tech.